- Affiliated Fellowships

 The Faculty of Arts normally awards up to 3 GTA awards per year.
 The award is administered by the Dean’s Office based on departmental nominations.
 The award is open to any graduate teaching assistant who acts or has acted in this position during the current and/or preceding academic year.

 This fund was established by the late Hugo E. Meilicke who gave distinguished service to the community through his business associations and through active participation in organizations such as the Kiwanis Club, the Salvation Army, the Vancouver Foundation, the Crippled Children’s Hospital, the Vancouver Art Gallery, and the Vancouver Symphony Society.
 The annual income of $39,000 provides awards in various fields such as agriculture, political science, commerce, fine arts, and music.
 The awards are made on the recommendation of the Faculty of Graduate Studies.

 - IODE Fine Arts Foundation Scholarship

 Four awards of $650.00 each have been endowed by the University Chapter of the Imperial Order Daughters of the Empire.
 They are made on the joint recommendation of the Departments of Creative Writing, Art History, Visual Art and Theory, Theatre and the School of Music, for excellence in these fields.

 - Social Sciences and Humanities Research Council (SSHRC) Masters and Doctoral Scholarships and Fellowships

-Awards based on academic excellence.
+These awards are based on academic excellence.
 Students who are either Canadian citizens or Landed Immigrants with first-class averages in their last two years of full-time study may be eligible to submit applications for these prestigious national awards.
 Applications are submitted to the Department in the fall.
-Further information is available at www.sshrc.ca
+Further information is available at the SSHRC website.

 - Teaching Assistantships